vindarel/lisp-journey/content/pythonVSlisp.md

   all for? :D Even in CL have we dozens of test frameworks.
 - Quicklisp is a curated distribution, PyPI is not.
-That means that libraries that don't compile anymore are rejected (after a notice to the maintainers), and that orphan projects' url can be updated to point to a community maintained one.
+That means that libraries that don't compile anymore are rejected (after a notice to the maintainers), and that orphan projects' URL can be updated to point to a community maintained one.
 - Anybody can easily publish a library to PyPI on its own.
-Less so with Quicklisp, one must open an issue.
+Less so with Quicklisp, one must open an issue (Ultralisp doesn't have this limitation).
 - [numcl](https://github.com/numcl/numcl) is a Numpy clone.
 - if needed, you can use [py4cl and more](https://github.com/CodyReichert/awesome-cl#python) to interface with Python.